BradHutchings/Mmojo-Server-v2/docs/-Start-Here-TOC.md

 ## Mmojo Server Instructions &ndash; Table of Contents
 The Mmojo Server project is mostly my instructions (aka "documentation"), with lots of functioning scripts to work out the gory details.
 The instructions are organized to be worked through sequentially from start to finish.
 I'll tell you what the point of this project is, help you prepare your build environment, gather things you'll need, build Mmojo Server, then package it for deployment.
 Read the instructions on GitHub.
 You will be instructed to clone this repo to a specific directory on your build machine(s) later.

 You really can't do much with this project without R-ing TFM.
 So [jump in and read](101-Project-Goals.md)!
 Then start doing!
+Links to next topics are at the bottom of each page.
 Table of Contents is below for your reference.

 -Brad<br/>
 --<br/>